Worried about prescribing errors? These simple steps will help you to stay safe and keep your children safe.

 Evidence suggests non-steroidal inhalers might be useful to people with allergic asthma.

-How do they help with asthma?
+How do non-steroidal inhalers help with asthma?

 Non-steroidal inhalers are preventers.
 They help by calming the inflammation in the airways and keeping the airways open.
 This means you’ll be able to breathe more easily, have fewer asthma symptoms and cope better with your asthma triggers.
 Your preventer inhaler needs to be taken every day as prescribed to see these results.